PierreSenellart/provsql/doc/source/dev/kc-server-protocol.rst

 for a peer that advertises none (i.e. the client) -- and splits anything larger across ``MORE``-flagged frames within that limit.

+KCMCP v1 negotiates no payload compression, so a receiver need not support the ``COMPRESSED`` flag (bit 1).
+A sender MAY nonetheless set it
+optimistically: a receiver that cannot decode the payload drains it -- its length is bounded by ``max_payload``, so the stream stays synchronised -- and replies with an :msg:`ERROR` of code ``9`` on the same connection, rather than mis-reading the bytes as plain.
+The sender then retries the frame uncompressed; the :msg:`ERROR` is the fallback signal, so the exchange doubles as a (coarse) compression negotiation.
+A future revision may instead advertise compression support as a ``feature``, letting a client skip the trial.

 Message types
 ^^^^^^^^^^^^^